iakashpaul/iakashpaul.github.io/_posts/2017-4-6-April Rush.md

 title: April Rush
 ---

 I got new gear inlcuding books like 'Getting Started with TF' & 'AI: A Modern Approach by Russell & Norvig'.
-Also a grey cutting mat to up the cool-factor of my desk(not really, it's just to protect the wooden table top from further damage by screwdrives & cutters).
+Also a grey cutting mat to up the cool-factor of my desk(not really, it's just to protect the wooden table top from further damage by screwdrivers & cutters).

 I also made a new Raspberry Pi 3 case based off of the "old-new-greatest" Mac Pro(trash-can design), aptly named 'Pi Pro'.